mapr-demos/mapr-streams-sample-python/README.md

 This project provides a simple but realistic example of a Kafka producer and consumer compatible with MapR Streams while using Python.

-This project is a copy of the [Java MapR Sample Programs for MapR Streams](https://github.com/mapr-demos/mapr-streams-sample-programs).
+This project is a Python version of the [Java MapR Sample Programs for MapR Streams](https://github.com/mapr-demos/mapr-streams-sample-programs).

 The application logic is slightly different since this is in Python instead of Java, but the conceptual logic is still the same.